-- Log on to UAOnline with your student ID number and PIN.
+- Log on to UAOnline with your UA username and password.

 - Under "Registration" go to "Register/Add/Drop."
 Follow the instructions for dropping and adding courses.
-(Drop your courses first and then add -- don’t try to do both at once.)
+(Add your courses first and then drop -- don't try to do both at once.)
 Be sure to select "Submit Changes" when you have completed your changes.
 Select "Complete your registration" to finalize any changes made to your tuition and fees.

 - Be sure to log out of UAOnline when you are done.